 Water play is available here from September through to May (December – February 9am to 6.30pm, all other months 10am to 3.30pm).

 The facilities feature a number of fountains, hoses and waterfalls to help you cool off while having fun.
 Parts of the water play area are shaded, however shade surrounding it is limited.
 There are toilets but they’re 200m away.
-Plenty of trees for a quick bush wee though if things are desperate.
+There are plenty of trees for a quick bush wee though if things are desperate.

 Other articles that might interest you…

-If you loved this article you should also check out the following:
+If you liked this article you should also check out the following: